 Considerations When Choosing A Nutritional Therapist

 So how do you choose a Nutritional Therapist when nowadays people from Personal Trainers, to anybody with a computer can take a 30 minute online course, be awarded a certificate & begin to offer nutritional advice?
 You should always work with a qualified, registered Practitioner to ensure you are receiving the most appropriate advice that will bring about the most desired outcomes.
-Training bodies to look out for are CNM, ION, CNELM, IFM & most (if not all) Nutritional Therapists will be registered with the professional body BANT (The British Association for Applied Nutrition & Nutritional Therapy), CNHC or ANP.
+Training bodies to look out for are CNM, ION, CNELM, IFM & most (if not all) Nutritional Therapists will be registered with one of the professional bodies: BANT, CNHC , ANP or NNA.
 A further consideration is trusting & liking the Practitioner you’ll work with & most nowadays will offer a free, no-obligation discovery call which is always a good idea to take advantage of before you commit to booking a consultation.

 So there you have it, a little more complex than just eating more kale but one that is extremely rewarding for both me as a Practitioner & you as a client.
 I’m so passionate about the life-changing benefits of Nutritional Therapy, it has worked for me & I’d love it to work for you too & hopefully (if you stuck with me to the end!) now you know a little more about what it entails.

 Thanks for reading & if you have any comments I’d love to read them below